 It leads me to an essential point about human nature: Everyone wants to look forward to something.
 When one has nothing to look forward to, life feels dull, worthless, and boring.

 Discovering Your Purpose in Life can happen in any manner.
-Perhaps, driven by boredom is one such manner.
+Perhaps, being driven by boredom is one such manner.

 How do I persist with my work, even when it feels boring?